hackclub/jams/jams/singles/css-art-animation/en-US.md

 Now, before we start customizing our divs, we need to get some basic setup out of the way by assigning a class to our div.
 By assigning a class, we allow the CSS file to communicate with our divs in our HTML file.

-To assign a class to a div, simply put `class="classNameHere"` inside the div tag, like this:
+To assign a class to a div, simply put `class="classNameHere"` (of course, you should replace `"classNameHere"` with whatever you want to call your class) inside the div tag, like this:

 ```html
 <div class="className"></div>